errata-ai/vale/docs/content/plugins.md

 Plugins require Go >= v1.8.0.
 ```

-To create your own plugin, simply export the `Plugin` function as shown in the
+To create your own plugin, simply export a function returing a `Plugin` as
-example above.
-The `Rule` implementation can be as complex as you need and use
+shown in the example above.
+The `Rule` implementation can be as complex as you
-any aspect of the Go programming language.
+need and use any aspect of the Go programming language.

 After you've created your plugin, place it in `StylesPath/plugins` and compile
 it using `-buildmode=plugin`: